Welcome to the Bullock Texas State History Museum Newsroom

 Nearly nine million people have visited the Museum since it opened to the public in 2001, and more than 100,000 Texas schoolchildren and educators visit every year.

 The Museum's new first floor gallery, Becoming Texas: Our Story Begins Here, is now on view!
 Becoming Texas offers visitors a hands-on, immersive environment that uncovers Texas history with the most contemporary research on our past.
 Special Exhibitions on view are Comanche Motion: The Art of Eric Tippeconic and Rodeo!
 The Exhibition.
 New artifacts are continually added to the Texas History Galleries, bringing fresh stories to the Museum each week.
 The Collectors' Gallery features rarely seen artifacts from private collectors and the Texas Story Project and online artifact gallery bring Texas stories right into your home.
-Please note that a portion of the Bullock Museum’s first floor galleries, including the ship La Belle, is temporarily closed for a major transformation that will open to the public on December 10.
-(Read more.)

 Popular Events and Programs, such as H-E-B Free First Sunday, promise lots of fun for all ages.
 Members will get preferred placement, plus free exhibition admission and free documentaries all year long.
 A full calendar of events is available here.